robertba/AlpacaUiPathFormBuilder/README.md

 ![Alpaca UiPath Form Builder](resources/logo/alpacaUiPath_logo.png)

 This library and project template allows UiPath Studio users to build rich HTML forms with a variety of UI controls and configurable validation.
-Forms can be built in one of two ways:
+Forms can be built in several ways:

 1. In Studio by adding activities associated with specific HTML controls into their workflow
 2. A visual form builder where users can drag and drop control types in a visual environment and set their properties that way (this is more in an experimental phase than option #1)